-The Access and Quality of Family Planning Services II Project (AcQual) works in the Democratic Republic of the Congo provinces of Kinshasa and Kongo Central to improve the quality of sexual and reproductive health services, expand the community-based distribution of contraceptive methods, and conduct research on innovative strategies for contraception distribution.
+The Access and Quality of Family Planning Services 3 Project (AcQual) works in the Democratic Republic of the Congo provinces of Kinshasa and Kongo Central to improve the quality of sexual and reproductive health services, expand the community-based distribution of contraceptive methods and conduct research on innovative strategies for contraception distribution.

 The project works closely with the Ministry of Health, including the National Program for Reproductive Health (PNSR) and the National Program for Adolescent Health.

-Bill & Melinda Gates Foundation; David and Lucille Packard Foundation; anonymous donor
+Bill & Melinda Gates Foundation; David and Lucile Packard Foundation

 Democratic Republic of Congo (DRC)